katiehuangx/katiehuangx/README.md

 ### ✨ About Me in 60 Secs ✨
 - 👩🏻‍💻 Accounting background + ACCA with 7 years professional experience.
-- 👋🏻 Quit job at end of 2020 and move to Penang (beautiful island 🏝 in Malaysia).
+- 👋🏻 Quit job at end of 2020 and move to Penang (beautiful island 🏝 in North Malaysia).
 - 📊 Transition to Data Analytics in Mar 2021.
 - 👩🏻‍🍳 Loves cooking, can spend hours in the kitchen.
 - 📚 Uses Excel for everything - personal accounts, study schedule, travel itinerary.